fatyArrammah/analysisLog/README.md

 # Logs Analysis Project

-  This project represents an internal reporting tool built into a newspaper site to discover what kind of articles the site's readers like.
-This tool analyzes user logs using the site database which has both articles information as well as user log information.
+   This project represents an internal reporting tool built into a newspaper site to analyze users' logs.

 ## Getting Started